Paying for heating during cold weather

 Cold weather payments

-Some people who receive income support, income based jobseeker's allowance, employment and support allowance or pension credit are entitled to a cold weather payment from the social fund.
+Some people who receive benefits are entitled to a cold weather payment from the social fund.
 These payments are made if the weather becomes exceptionally cold (0° or below) for seven consecutive days or more.
 Payments should be made automatically with your benefits.
 Find out if you qualify at the Jobcentre Plus.

 You can find out more about cold weather payments at Gov.UK.

-If you are aged 62 or over, you should receive an annual winter fuel payment, to help with the costs of keeping warm during winter.
-If you are getting the state retirement pension or some welfare benefits you should be sent these payments automatically.
-Otherwise, you may have to claim your first winter fuel payment.
+To be eligible for a 2020/21 winter fuel allowance payment you have to born before 5 November 1954.
+You should receive an annual winter fuel allowance, to help with the costs of heating your home during winter.
+If you are getting the State Pension or some welfare benefits you should be sent these payments automatically.
+Otherwise, you may have to claim your first winter fuel allowance payment.
 You can find out more about the winter fuel payment, how to claim and what to do if you haven't been sent one at the Pension Service's winter fuel payments website.

 Help from the social fund